iris0614/SQLGenius/README.md

 - Upload a `.db` file (or use one of several sample databases).
 - Run SQL queries by typing either SQL commands or natural language questions.
 - Display query results in an interactive table and optionally download them as `.csv`.

+You can access the live app here: [SQL Genius]([https://streamlit.io/](https://sqlgenius20250212.streamlit.app/).

 ---